uclab-potsdam/refa/src/routes/texts/0006_scanning.md

 ]
 ---

-Textiles are still a challenging material for digital 3D reproduction; they are fragile, rich in detail and often difficult to stabilize.
-The selection of historical clothing made represents different levels of complexity.The 3D scanning strategy was adopted on site to the specific object characteristics.
+Textiles are a challenging material for digital 3D reproduction; they are fragile, rich in detail and often difficult to stabilize.
+The specific selections of historical clothing in *REstaging Fashion* represent different levels of complexity.
+The 3D scanning strategy was adopted on site to the specific object characteristics.
+Data acquisition was carried out using the photogrammetric approach (Structure-from-Motion) on one hand and the Artec 3D Leo hand-held scanner on the other.
+The latter operates wirelessly and with its own light source.
+The processing of the photogrammetric data was done with Metashape and of the 3D-scanning data with Artec Studio.
+In cases where the data complemented each other well, the photogrammetric data was merged with the 3D body data captured by the scanner.
-The data acquisition was carried out using the photogrammetric approach (SFM, Structure-from-Motion) for all objects on the one hand, and the  Artec 3D Leo hand-held scanner on the other.
-This operates wirelessly and with its own light source.
-The processing of the data for the photogrammetry was done with Metashape and for the Artec Leo with the software Artec Studio.
-Where the data complemented each other well, the photogrammetric image data was merged with the three-dimensional body data captured by the hand-held scanner.
-An attempt was made to represent the garments in three-dimensional space in order to capture textile details [link].
+An attempt was made to represent the garments in a 3D space, in order to capture their textile details [link].